-An inheritance allowed Charles’ father to pay off his debts and leave prison but by age 15, he had to leave school for good.
+An inheritance allowed John to pay off his debts and leave prison but by age 15, Charles had to leave school for good.
 He took a job as an office boy in a law office of Ellis and Blackmore where he made quite the impression as “a lively character, a skilled mimic, with an encyclopedic knowledge of London.”
-(The Life of Charles Dickens) Within one year he was a freelance law reporter in London.
-Within a few years, he was reporting for two major London newspapers.

 He published his first book, a collection of sketches submitted to various magazines and newspapers in 1836.
-It was called Sketches by Boz (a family nickname and his pseudonym).
+It was called Sketches by Boz (a pseudonym based on his family nickname).
 He was still contributing to the Morning Chronicle’s evening edition.
 He was a frequent visitor to the editor, George Hogarth’s home.
-This is where he met his future wife, Catherine who was one Hogarth’s three daughters.
+This is where he met his future wife, Catherine, onen of Hogarth’s three daughters.
 They married on April 2, 1836, and had 10 children before separating in 1858.

 The year 1836 was memorable in other ways, too.
 Dickens finished The Pickwick Papers and started work on Oliver Twist (the first Victorian novel with a child as a protagonist).
 Queen Victoria enjoyed his writing and was known to stay up until midnight discussing Oliver Twist and Pickwick.
 These early novels, along with Nicholas Nickleby, The Old Curiosity Shop, and Barnaby Rudge: A Tale of the Riots of ‘Eighty started life as stories published in monthly installments before becoming bound books.

+By the 1840s Charles Dickens had become the most famous writer in the world.
 After a lecture tour of the United States in 1842, Dickens returned to England and to writing.
-His recent works were not as well received as his earlier writings so he set out to restore his reputation.
+His works were not as well received as his earlier writings so he set out to restore his reputation.
 He did this through writing A Christmas Carol in 1843.
 He continued writing Christmas stories for the next two years, offering The Chimes in 1844 and The Cricket on the Hearth in 1845.

 – Donna Klein